top of page

 1. A Competitive & Open Field

-The 2026 race for Baltimore County Executive is shaping up to be a competitive one.
+The 2026 race for Baltimore County Executive is shaping up to be competitive.
 The current County Executive, Kathy Klausmeier, was appointed to fill a vacancy and is not running for election to a full term.

 Among the declared Democratic candidates are: